ethereum/hevm/doc/src/equivalence.md

 ```
 If `--sig` is given, calldata is assumed to take the form of the function
 given.
 If `--calldata` is provided, a specific, concrete calldata is used.
 If
-neither is provided, calldata of at most `2**64` byte is assumed.
-Note that a
+neither is provided, a fully abstract calldata of at most `2**64` byte is
-`2**64` byte calldata would go over the gas limit, and hence should cover all
+assumed.
+Note that a `2**64` byte calldata would go over the gas limit, and
-meaningful cases.
+hence should cover all meaningful cases.